 TEACH Grant (Teacher Education Assistance for College and Higher Education)

 To receive a TEACH Grant you must (1) Be a U.S. Citizen or eligible non-citizen.
 (2) Be enrolled as an undergraduate, or graduate student in a Master's program.
-(3) Be admitted to UT Arlington College of Education and currently enrolled in coursework that is necessary to begin a career in teaching.
-(4) Have at least a 3.25 cumulative grade point average in UT Arlington cumulative GPA, and (5) Sign a TEACH Grant Agreement to Serve.
+(3) Be admitted to The University of Texas at Arlington College of Education and currently enrolled in coursework that is necessary to begin a career in teaching.
+(4) Have at least a 3.25 cumulative grade point average in UTA cumulative GPA, (5) Sign a TEACH Grant Agreement to Serve and (6) Complete the Initial/Subsequent Counseling.

 In exchange for receiving a TEACH Grant, you must agree to serve as a full-time teacher in a high-need field in a Title I elementary or secondary school that serves low-income students.
 As a recipient of a TEACH Grant, you must teach for at least four academic years within eight calendar years of completing the program of study for which you received a TEACH Grant.